-The Company is principally subject to income taxes, inhabitant taxes and business taxes, and the effective statutory tax rate based on these taxes in the fiscal years ended March 31, 2017 and 2018 was 30.8%, respectively.
+The Company is principally subject to income taxes, inhabitant taxes and business taxes, and the effective statutory tax rates based on these taxes in the fiscal years ended March 31, 2018 and 2019 were 30.8% and 30.5%, respectively.
 Overseas subsidiaries are subject to income taxes applicable in the countries in which they operate.